A truly independent

 Truly independent

 No code from other browsers.
-We're building a new engine, based on web standards.
+We're building a new engine from scratch, based on web standards.

 Singular focus

-We are focused on one thing: the web browser.
+We are focused on one thing: building a web browser.

 No monetization

-No "default search deals", crypto tokens, or other forms of user monetization, ever.
+No "default search deals", crypto tokens, or other forms of user monetization.

-Ladybird is funded entirely by sponsorships and donations from people and companies who care about the open web.
+Ladybird is funded entirely by donations and sponsorships.
+No search deals, no data collection, no ads.
+Just people and companies who believe in an open web.

 When is it coming?